Alipsa/journo/README.md

 xhtml document you don't need to do any of this.

 ## Fonts
-Starting with version 0.6.1, Journo now detects and adds declared fonts.
+Journo detects and adds declared fonts if you specify it.
 I.e. if you do:
 ```html
 <style>